ndabAP/ping-pong/README.md

 ## How to start

-To start the Canvas engine, download or pull the repository to start the backend
+To play with the Canvas engine, download or pull the repository to start the backend server:
-server:

 ```bash
 $ go run *.go -debug